· Exercise files are found here

 3) Select the B19’ phase Data tab and check the Phase fraction box and change the Preferred orientation model to Spherical harmonics.
 Then do Edit Phase/Copy data to copy both the flag and the model to the other PWDR entries.

 Now select Controls from the GSAS-II data tree

-Press the Select Data button for Sequential Refinement; a file selection popup will appear.
+Press the Select datasets button for Sequential settings; a file selection popup will appear.
 Do Set All and press OK.
 The Controls page will be repainted indicating that 10 data sets are selected for sequential refinement.

 You have the choice of starting at the last one and for copying results from one to the next.
 We won’t do either here.
 Each refinement will use the other controls (e.g. Max cycles) as controls.
 We are now ready to do the 1st sequential refinement.
 Do Calculate/Sequential refine from the main menu.
 A progress bar popup will appear showing residuals as it processes each of 10 data sets.
 After a few seconds the Refinement results popup will appear; press OK to accept them.
 The data window displays the Sequential refinement results as a table.